FAQ: The Covenant on Civil & Political Rights (ICCPR)

-The Human Rights Committee meets three times a year for sessions lasting three weeks, normally in March at United Nations headquarters in New York, and in July and October at the United Nations Office in Geneva, Switzerland.
-Countries that ratified the ICCPR are obliged to report to the Committee every four years.
+The Human Rights Committee meets three times a year for sessions lasting three weeks, normally in March at the United Nations headquarters in New York, and in July and October at the United Nations Office in Geneva, Switzerland.
+Countries that have ratified the ICCPR are obliged to report to the Committee every four years.
 Three to five countries are invited to present their reports at each session.
-The Committee examines each report and addresses its concerns and recommendations to the country in the form of "concluding observations."
-The Committee also publishes its interpretation of the ICCPR provisions, in the form of General Comments on thematic issues.
+The Committee examines the report and addresses its concerns and recommendations to the country in the form of "concluding observations."
+The Committee also publishes general comments on all treaty bodies, including the CCPR.]

 Has the United States submitted reports about its compliance with the ICCPR?

 Yes.
-On December 30, 2011 the U.S. submitted its 4th periodic report.
-The previous 2 reports were submitted jointly by the Bush administration in October 2005, as one was 7 years overdue.
+On December 30, 2011, the U.S. submitted its 4th periodic report.
+The previous two reports were submitted jointly by the Bush administration in October 2005, as one was seven years overdue.
 The first report was submitted in 1994 under the Clinton administration.
-While using an inter-agency process, the U.S. Department of State is responsible for drafting the reports and coordinating U.S. Government responses and appearance before the Human Rights Committee.
+While using an inter-agency process, the U.S. Department of State is responsible for drafting the reports and coordinating U.S. government responses and appearance before the Human Rights Committee.
 Typically, the State Department will also bring high level representatives from other governmental agencies to attend the treaty review session.

 What will happen at the Human Rights Committee review session?

 The Human Rights Committee will review the United States report in two public meetings that will be held at the United Nations in Geneva on March 13 and 14, 2014.
 While originally scheduled for October 2013, these meetings were pushed back due to the recent U.S. government shutdown.
-Representatives from the U.S. Government will address the Committee and answer questions by Committee members.
-Some of these questions will be based on a list of issues and questions that the Committee identified in Geneva during its March 2013 session.
+Representatives from the U.S. will address the Committee and answer questions by its members.
+Part of the review will be based on a list of issues and questions that the Committee identified in Geneva during its March 2013 session.
 The government's replies to the List of Issues are available here.

 What will happen after the Human Rights Committee reviews the U.S. report?

 At the end of its session, the Human Rights Committee will issue a list of observations and recommendations regarding U.S. compliance with the ICCPR.
-The concluding observations on the last U.S. report advise progress to be made and evaluated at the next review.
-Among its recommendations, the Committee often identifies areas of concern and asks for additional information from the U.S., within one year, on measures taken to address these concerns.
-While the recommendations are not legally binding, they place an important moral obligation on the U.S. Government, which has committed to complying with the treaty.
-The recommendations are also used to assess progress toward implementing the ICCPR and to identify areas for improvements.
+The concluding observations on the U.S. report advise progress to be made and evaluated at the next review.
+Among its recommendations, the Committee often identifies areas of concern and asks for additional information from the U.S., to be supplied within one year, on measures taken to address them.
+While the recommendations are not legally binding, they place an important moral obligation on the U.S. government, which has committed itself to complying with the treaty.
+The recommendations are also used to assess progress toward implementing the ICCPR and to identify areas for improvement.

 What is the role of non-governmental organizations (NGOs) like human rights and civil liberties groups in the treaty compliance process?

-NGOs are encouraged to participate whenever the Committee considers a country's compliance with the treaty.
-Many groups submit information in the form of "shadow reports," and provide Committee members with a list of suggested questions and areas of concerns regarding the country report.
-The Committee relies in part on factual information and analysis provided by NGOs to counter information submitted by the government in its report.
-As the Concluding Observations are not legally binding and have no enforcement mechanism, NGOs play a key role in highlighting these recommendations and ensuring their implementation.
+NGOs are encouraged to participate whenever the Committee considers a nation's compliance with the treaty.
+Many groups submit information in the form of "shadow reports" and provide Committee members with a list of suggested questions and areas of concern regarding the country report.
+The Committee relies in part on factual information and analysis provided by NGOs to counter information submitted by the government.
+As the Committee's concluding observations are not legally binding and have no enforcement mechanism, NGOs play a key role in highlighting these recommendations and ensuring their implementation.

 How have the ACLU and other NGOs been involved in the review process?

-ACLU is co-leading coordination of the US Human Rights Network’s ICCPR Task Force.
+The ACLU is co-leading the coordination of the US Human Rights Network's ICCPR Task Force.
 This coalition works to expand knowledge of the ICCPR review process among U.S. civil society, including providing information on how to participate in the U.N. treaty review process and how to utilize recommendations received to improve human rights throughout the United States.
-Since the U.S. Government submitted their most recent report on December 30, 2011, ACLU, along with civil society partners, helped organize a consultation between the U.S. Government and civil society members, advocacy seminar and a CLE.
-ACLU will continue to promote ICCPR engagement efforts as the review approaches.
+Since the submission of the U.S. government's most recent report on December 30, 2011, the ACLU, along with several civil rights partners, helped to organize a consultation between the government and civil society organizations, an advocacy seminar, and a CLE.
+The ACLU will continue to promote ICCPR engagement efforts as the review approaches.

 How can I join organizing efforts around the ICCPR?

-Throughout the course of 2012, the U.S. Human Rights Network ICCPR task force will coordinate civil society responses and advocacy prior to and during the U.S. appearance before the Human Rights Committee.
-NGOs will have a unique opportunity to contribute to this effort by documenting and providing information about civil and political rights violations in their states and communities, organizing local events, publishing materials raising public awareness about the importance of this key human rights treaty, and using the treaty’s frame – and the more general human rights framework – to enhance overall efforts to protect human rights and civil liberties on the national, state and local levels.
-Join civil society’s ICCPR listserv for updates and information on how to join these efforts.
+The US Human Rights Network ICCPR Task Force is coordinating civil society responses and advocacy prior to and during the U.S. appearance before the Human Rights Committee.
+NGOs will have a unique opportunity to contribute to this effort by documenting and providing information about civil and political rights violations in their states and communities, organizing local events, publishing materials that raise public awareness about the importance of this key human rights treaty, and using the treaty's framework – and the more general human rights framework – to enhance overall efforts to protect human rights and civil liberties on the national, state and local levels.
+Join the ICCPR listserv for updates and information on how to get involved with these efforts.